gstripling/Generative_AI/SPL- Explore and Evaluate Model Garden/instructions/en.md

 ![[/fragments/cloudshell]]

-## Task 1: Learning the Gen AI Studio user interface
+## Task 1: Explore Model Garden

+## Task 2: Create text prompts for your Generative AI lab use case

+Prompts concepts here.

 1. In the Google Cloud console, from the Navigation menu (![Navigation Menu Icon](images/nav-menu.png)), select __Vertex AI__ from the __Artificial Intelligence__ section.